 The process is pretty much the same as in the "old days."
 The apples are sorted and washed, ground into pomace and pumped into frames.
 The cheeses are stacked fourteen high in hydraulic, rather than purely mechanical, presses.
 And the cider squeezes out into stainless steel tanks.
 On a fast day these local presses can put out 1,000 -2,000 gallons, most of it available only for their own customers.

-At Ochs Orchard the new cider is pumped into a filter system and passes through an ultra-violet processor to kill any possible bacteria.
-The UV also kills some of the yeast in the apples yielding 8 to 10 extra days before fermentation.
-At Pochuck, the cider is pumped into a holding tank with no other processing.
+At Pochuck Valley Farms, in Glenwood (northern Sussex County), the cider is pumped into a holding tank with no other processing.
 The entire process is done cold to preserve the taste and flavor of the apples and to inhibit fermentation.
 Even so, it takes three weeks before hardness starts.

 Fresh local cider gets tastier as fall progresses, as more kinds of apples become available, and as they sweeten in storage.
 For example, Winesap, introduced to the mix for tang, doesn't ripen until later in the fall.
 Among others, Red Delicious is added for sweetness, McIntosh and Empire for body.
 In any case, you'll get the best cider after Halloween.